kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 Before you upgrade to Kubernetes 1.24, please verify that you are using/upgrading to a container runtime that has been tested to work correctly with this release.

-The following container runtimes have been tested with Kubernetes 1.24:
+For example, the following container runtimes are being prepared, or have already been prepared, for Kubernetes:

 * containerd v1.6.4 and later, v1.5.11 and later
 * CRI-O 1.24 and later